 In contrast, consider the “accomplishments” of incumbent Mark Nichols:

 - Nichols was a defendant in an age and gender discrimination case that alleged he treated women in the Prosecutor’s Office in a hostile, demeaning and condescending manner that was settled at a cost to the taxpayers of at least $1.6 million plus attorney’s fees.

-- Nichols was a defendant in the Lange public records case that alleged he and his deputies repeatedly and wrongfully withheld large amounts of public records that were relevant to Mr. Lange’s land use case against his neighbor.
-Violating some very basic rules, defendant Mark Nichols and his deputies settled not only the public records case, but also Mr. Lange’s land use case against his neighbor, obviously to prevent that case going forward to trial and outing Mark Nichols’ complete disregard for the law.
+- Nichols was a defendant in the Lange public records case that alleged he and his deputies repeatedly and wrongfully withheld large amounts of public records that were relevant to Mr. Lange’s nuisance land use case against his neighbor.
+Violating some very basic rules, defendant Mark Nichols and his deputies settled not only the public records case, but also Mr. Lange’s civil case against his neighbor, obviously to prevent that case going forward to trial and outing Mark Nichols’ complete disregard for the rule of law.
 All of which at a cost to county taxpayers of well over $500,000 in reserve funds plus attorney’s fees.